-- Language: Selects the language that the interface displays in.
-Drop down the list to make your selection. - Selecting Auto causes the CN8000A to display the pages in the same language to which the browser is set. - If your browser is set to a non-supported language, the CN8000A looks to what your server's operating system is set to.
+• Language: Selects the language that the interface displays in.
+Drop down the list to make your selection.

+Selecting Auto causes the RCM101A to display the pages in the same language to which the browser is set.

+If your browser is set to a non-supported language, the RCM101A looks to what your server's operating system is set to.
 If the operating system is set to a supported language it will use that language to display its pages.
-If the operating system is set to a non-supported language, the CN8000A defaults to English.
-After making your choice, click Save. - OSD Hotkey: Select the keyboard combination to call the OSD function. - Logout Timeout: Set how many minutes the CN8000A allows a user session to last before terminating the session.
+If the operating system is set to a non-supported language, the RCM101A defaults to English.
+After making your choice, click Save.

+- OSD Hotkey: Select the keyboard combination to call the OSD function. - Logout Timeout: Set how many minutes the RCM101A allows a user session to last before terminating the session.

-- Launch viewer after login: Checking this box will automatically launch the Viewer application after a user logs in to the CN8000A. - Viewer: Choose the viewer you would like to use when viewing the remote server's display.
-This is set to Auto Detect by default, which opens the WinClient for Windows systems.
+- Launch viewer after login: Checking this box will automatically launch the Viewer application after a user logs in to the RCM101A. - Viewer: For performance stability, please use the Windows Client from the ATEN provider to access the remote server's display.